jrjones/blog.jrj.org/pages/what-i-use.md

         <p>I have, on occasion, been forced against my will to use Eclipse.
 Those occasions filled me with sadness and frustration.</p>

         <h2>Game Engine: <em>Unity 5</em></h2>
-        <p>I've been working in virtual reality and augmented reality for a while now, and I've been really impressed by Unity 5.
+        <p>I've been working in virtual reality and augmented reality for a while now, and I've been really impressed by Unity.
 It's incredibly polished and mature.
 If I were working on large-scale projects with more than a handfull of collaborators I'd probably consider moving to Unreal, but as an individual or for 2-5 person projects, it's tough to beat Unity.</p>

         <h2>Text Editor: <em>VisualStudio Code</em></h2>
         <p>When not in an IDE, my text editor of choice is VisualStudio Code.
 (I'm a recent convert from SublimeText, which I still use occsaionally.
 I also still find myself dipping into BBEdit from time to time.)
 In case you're wondering, the answer is Vi.
 Emacs is for communists.
 I'd rather use Pico than Emacs.</p>

         <h2>Source Control: <em>Git</em></h2>
         <p>For source control, I use Git exclusively for personal projects (and am occasionally forced to use Perforce against my will at work, obeyed under protest.)
 For public projects, that means GitHub, and for personal projects that aren't open source, I'm using Git-flavored Visual Studio Team Services and a local git server on my NAS.
 I usually use either the command-line Git or the built-in integration in VisualStudio and/or VisualStudio Code.</p>
     </div>
   </li>